redis-developer/redis-polygon-search-weather-demo/README.md

  * Debugger PIN: 253-334-353
 ```

-Point your browser at `http://localhost:5000` and start clicking and dragging markers to create a polygon.
+Point your browser at `http://localhost:5000` - you'll see a map of the United Kingdom.

-TODO further instructions...
+You can now either:

+* Click once on the map in the sea around the UK, then click the "Search" button.
+This will search for the weather region that contains your marker and add it to the map.
+Hover over the region polygon to see details for that region.
+* Click at least three times (or as many more as you like) anywhere on the map.
+After you drop your third marker, a search area polygon appears.
+Add more markers and drag existing ones until you are happy with the search polygon, then click the "Search button".
+This will search for weather regions that are **wholly contained** within your search polygon and display them on the map.
+Hover over a region's polygon to see details for that region.

-Use the "Reset" button to clear your polygon and any matching search results.
+Start a new search by clicking the "Reset" button to clear the search polygon and any results.

 When you're finished using the demo, stop the Flask server using `Ctrl-C`, then turn off the Docker container like so: